Ferromagnetic-electrodes-induced Hall effect in topological Dirac semimetals: Model and Method

 where $\bm{\tau}$ and $\bm{\sigma}$ are Pauli matrices and correspond to orbital and spin degrees of freedom, respectively.
-Note that the model is spin conserved unless the spin scattering is induced (in Sec.~\ref{sec:extrinsic}).
-The single-layer limit of this model is equivalent to the Bernevig-Huges-Zhang model \cite{Bernevig06quantum}, and thus most of the discussions in this paper apply also to the quantum spin Hall insulators.
-We set the hopping parameters $t=2$ and $m_2=1$, and fix the Fermi energy $E=0$ for simplicity.
+Note that the model is spin $s_z$ conserved unless the spin scattering is induced (in Sec.~\ref{sec:extrinsic}).
+The topological property of an $s_z$-conserved TDS thin film is characterized by the spin Chern number \cite{Sheng06quantum}, which is equivalent to the Chern number for spin subbands and the number of the helical surface states on a side surface.
+The Chern number for a spin sector in this model can be obtained easily \cite{Yoshimura16comparative}.
+We set $m_0/m_2=2$ so that the Dirac points locate at $(0,0,\pm \pi/2)$ in the momentum space.
+Then, the spin Chern number $\mathcal{N}_s$ of the thin film is determined by the thickness $L_z$ as $\mathcal{N}_s=L_z/2$.
+We mention that the discussions in this paper is not limited to a specific TDS but apply to any system with helical edge states (i.e., with nonzero spin Chern number).
+In fact, the ferromagnetic-electrodes-induced Hall Effect is obtained also in quantum spin Hall systems (see Appendix \ref{sec:2D}) or effective models with material parameters of \ce{Na3Bi} and \ce{Cd3As2} (see Appendix \ref{sec:material}).
+We set the hopping parameters $t=2$ and $m_2=1$, and fix the Fermi energy at the Dirac point $E=0$ unless mentioned.

 The electrodes are semi-infinite one-dimensional ideal metallic wires (where the hopping $t=2$ and the energy is located at the band center), which couples to the TDS with the hopping parameter $t^\prime$.
 The ferromagnetic (FM) electrodes are realized by multiplying the weight for the up and down spin channels in the electrodes, $n_{\uparrow}$ and $n_{\downarrow}$, respectively.
 The magnetization (strength and angle) of the FM electrode is represented by the polarization, which is defined as $P=\frac{n_{\uparrow}-n_{\downarrow}}{n_{\uparrow}+n_{\downarrow}}$.
-We ignore the exchange coupling in the TDS, since the TDS and the ferromagnetic electrodes will be separated by barrier (e.g. MgO) layers in practice.
+We ignore the exchange coupling in the TDS for simplicity.
+Since the exchange splitting makes the TDS ferromagnetic \cite{Uchida19ferromagnetic}, one can regard the region of TDS with exchange coupling as a part of the ferromagnetic electrode.
+In a configuration for a magnetic sensor, the ferromagnetic electrodes may be separated by barrier (e.g., MgO) layers.
+These details of the electrodes are included in the coupling strength $t^\prime$ and polarization $P$ of the electrodes.

 We consider two types of four-terminal geometries with FM electrodes shown in Fig.~\ref{fig:system}: FM \textit{current} electrodes (I-FM) and FM \textit{voltage} electrodes (V-FM).
 We calculate resistances (in units of $h/e^2$) and conductances (in units of $e^2/h$) based on the Landauer-B\"{u}ttiker formula.
 The source-drain resistance $R\_{SD}$ and the Hall resistance $R\_H$ are defined as